ChrisGVE/taskforge.nvim/prompt.md

 ## 7. Future Developments

-1. **Status Indicators**
+1. **Plugin intregrations**

-   - Gutter icons for tracked comments.
+   - Gutter icons for tracked comments (Only if no other similar tool is being used.).
-   - Visual cues for task statuses.
+   - Visual cues for task statuses, in addition to either own gutter icons or in complement with existing plugin.
+   - Hooking into Trouble.nvim to display all tracked comments within a project.

 2. **Command Line Integration**